-But a fundamental shift in hiring practices is on the horizon – as of Nov.
-1, New York City law now requires employers to publicize good faith salary ranges on all job postings, setting a precedent for local legislators across the country.
-New York state has already passed a version of the law through the state legislature, and the bill now awaits Gov. Kathy Hochul’s signature.
+But a fundamental shift in hiring practices is on the horizon — as of November 1, New York City law will require employers to publicize good-faith salary ranges on all job postings, setting a precedent for local legislators across the country.
+New York state has already passed a version of the law through the state legislature, and the bill now awaits Governor Kathy Hochul’s signature.

 When employers provide compensation ranges upfront, it empowers workers to evaluate their worth and make better-informed decisions in the U.S. job market.
 In turn, immigrant and refugee job seekers — many facing tremendous barriers to employment opportunities due to a lack of U.S. cultural proficiency — have a more equitable shot at gainful employment.

 “Most immigrant job seekers are not yet equipped with the professional tools to negotiate a fair wage in a brand new country, so when employers ask our immigrant job seekers for salary expectations, it can actually be a huge barrier for our candidates and puts them at a disadvantage,” says Kim Cohen, Director of Employer Engagement at Upwardly Global.
 “Salaries are yet another piece of the U.S. job-searching process on their way to economic stability they have little guidance on.
 This legislation is a great example of how public policy can incentivize employers to act in a way that creates more inclusive hiring practices.”